15 WAYS TO MAKE LIFE EASIER

 #5 Simplify your priorities

-Simplify your priorities and appreciate the intrinsic value of the simpler things in life.
+Take a moment to identify your true priorities in life and appreciate the intrinsic value of the simpler things in life.

 #6 Plan and prepare